 Bottom line: food isn’t “keto” or “not keto,” and when we talk about the nutritional value of food, we need to go far beyond the carb count.
 Yes, squash is higher in carbs, but it’s also loaded with vitamins and minerals like vitamins A, B, and C, plus potassium, magnesium, iron, and manganese.

 If you’re keto and you want to try this recipe, you can go for a smaller serving of squash and a larger serving of chicken, or double up on the squash and try this recipe as a carb up, then see how it affects your body.

 How to do a carb up

-A carb up can be used to replenish glucose stores before or after an intense workout.
-Carb ups can also reset hunger and satiety hormones, which can be helpful if you’ve been keto for a long time.
-For all the ladies dealing with hormonal imbalances, carb cycling can be a great way to work with your cycle — more info here.
+A carb-up can be used to replenish glucose stores before or after an intense workout.
+Carb-ups can also reset hunger and satiety hormones, which can be helpful if you’ve been keto for a long time.
+For all the ladies dealing with hormonal imbalances, carb cycling can be a great way to work with your cycle — more info in this blog post.
 Eating a higher carb meal can also make you feel less deprived on a low carb or keto diet; if your body is screaming for a banana, bread, or pasta, a carb up might be just what you need.

 Make this Sheet Pan Spiced Chicken and Balsamic Winter Squash a carb up meal

 If you want to use this recipe as a carb-up, I would double up on the squash.
 Carb ups usually work best if they’re your last meal of the day, that way, if your blood sugar is impacted and you feel sleepy, you can get to bed and enjoy a blissful carb sleep.
 Notice I said “sleep” and not “coma” — there’s a difference!
 The next day, just go back to eating like you normally do, and pay attention to how you feel.
 If anything is different, make a note of that.